stepminer/VETYE-1803/README.md

 ## About
 **VÈTYÈ-1803** is a global movement inspired by the courage, unity, and resilience of Haitian ancestors who achieved victory on November 18, 1803.
 Our mission is to unite Haitians worldwide to create a sovereign, equitable, and prosperous Haiti.

 This website serves as a hub for community engagement, showcasing our actions, results, and opportunities for involvement.
+## Live Version
+The live version can be found here: [https://vetye-1803.netlify.app/](https://vetye-1803.netlify.app/)

 ---